-What would you do if you saw a small girl drowning in a shallow pool?
-Most of us wouldn’t think twice about diving in to save her life.
+What would you do if you saw a small girl drowning in a pond?
+Most of us wouldn’t think twice about jumping in to save her life.
 But what if that girl were drowning in a pond on the other side of the world?
-Do we still have an obligation to save her too?
-Each day 22,000 children die of preventable conditions associated with poverty.
-The good news is that you can take action today to save a life!
+Should we still feel compelled to save her?
+Each day, 7,500 children die of preventable conditions associated with poverty.
+The good news is that you can easily take action today to save a life!

 Peter Singer explains how Bill Gates and Warren Buffett are changing the world like no other humans in history.

 "If you really want to think of yourself as ethical, it's not enough to say 'I don't kill, I don't steal, I don't cheat, I don't assault people.' if you are an affluent person, or even just a middle class person in an affluent country...then you're not really living an ethical life unless you're prepared to share some of the good fortune that you have with people who are less fortunate."